Equations of Circles 1

-Directions: Using the integers -9 to 9, at most one time each, fill in the boxes to create a circle and a point on the circle.
+Directions: Using the integers -9 to 9, at most one time each, place an integer in each box to create a circle and a point on the circle.

 Hint